BBOXX/slate/source/includes/_create_customer.md

 ### Identifying Customers
 Each <a href=/#customer>`Customer`</a> has a unique integer id in the SMARTSolar system.
 However external parties are likely to have their own, independent, ways of identifying customers.
-External parties will want to access their customers using their external_id's but internally SMARTSolar will have to use the unique interger assigned during creation.
+External parties will want to access their customers using their external_id's but internally SMARTSolar will have to use the unique integer assigned during creation.
 In addition, the format of the external identifier could be an integer or a string.
 To account for this the <a href=/#customer>`Customer`</a> object has the following fields:

 * `customer_id` - An integer created and handled internally by the SMARTSolar system.
 * `external_customer_id` <font color="DarkGray">_(int)_</font> - uniquely identifies that <a href=/#customer>`Customer`</a> with-in that third party entity.